dtzSiFive/circt-nix/README.md

 Clone repository locally if you would like to make changes to it, but otherwise no installation required.

+### Cachix (use prebuilt paths)

 Use the [dtz-circt cachix][cachix-cache] to use prebuilt paths when available.

+Follow the instructions at that link, or install cachix yourself and run `cachix use dtz-circt`.

 ## Usage